rkapoor3/Breast-Cancer-Prediction/README.md

 3) Ten real-valued features are computed for each cell nucleus:

-  i) radius (mean of distances from center to points on the perimeter) ii) texture (standard deviation of gray-scale values) iii) perimeter iv) area
+  i) Radius (mean of distances from center to points on the perimeter) ii) Texture (standard deviation of gray-scale values) iii) Perimeter iv) Area
-  v) smoothness (local variation in radius lengths) vi) compactness (perimeter^2 / area - 1.0) vii) concavity (severity of concave portions of the contour) viii) concave points (number of concave portions of the contour) ix) symmetry
+  v) Smoothness (local variation in radius lengths) vi) Compactness (perimeter^2 / area - 1.0) vii) Concavity (severity of concave portions of the contour) viii) Concave Points (number of concave portions of the contour) ix) Symmetry
-  x) fractal dimension ("coastline approximation" - 1)
+  x) Fractal Dimension ("coastline approximation" - 1)